influxdata/docs-v2/content/influxdb/v2.0/tools/grafana.md

 ---
-title: Use Grafana with InfluxDB
+title: Use Grafana with InfluxDB OSS
 description: >
   Use [Grafana](https://grafana.com/) to visualize data from your **InfluxDB** instance.
 menu: